CyanCoding/AppAdder/README.md

 # AppAdder
-On Ubuntu, have you ever run a program or AppImage and the app not had an icon?
-This is a personal pet peeve.
-I've used [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) to install AppImage files, but sometimes the programs don't have icons.
+The AppAdder program allows power users to customize their desktop and Linux experience by adding custom apps to the GNOME dash menu.
+If you've ever wanted an executable file/program in the dash, this program easily does that for you and lets you set a custom name/icon.

-If this is something you run into, maybe you can relate to the annoyance of not having an icon to go with an app you use all the time.
-AppAdder lets you install any kind of app to the dash menu and set a custom icon and name for the file.
+AppAdder lets you install any kind of executable to the dash menu and set a custom icon/name for the file.

 ## Installation
-Currently, an AppAdder release has not been made official yet, but stay tuned!
-We expect to have the first useable program available by May 18th, 2021!
+AppAdder is packaged as a `.deb` file for installation to your desktop.
+Future ports (like `.AppImage`, `.rpm`, etc.) will be coming in later versions.
+Check out the [releases](https://github.com/CyanCoding/AppAdder/releases) tab to install the program.

+## Uses
+- Let's say you have a script you want to execute every day.
+It can be tedious to open the command line, locate the file, and run it.
+This program lets you create an "app" for your file and it'll execute it every time you click on its icon in dash.

+- Maybe you have a `.AppImage` you like to run.
+Every time you want to run it you need to find the file location and open it.
+It might not even have an icon!
+This is the 21st century, are we really going to put up with that? _NO!!_ To fix this we run the AppAdder, locate the AppImage, set the icon file, and instantaneously we have placed that AppImage in the dash for super easy access.